LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

     return validatorInfo.bftWeight
 ```

-Note that the function `getBFTParametersInternal` is an internal function defined in the [BFT module LIP][bft-module-lip].
+Note that the function `getBFTParametersInternal` is an internal function defined in the [BFT module LIP][research:bft-module].

 #### setLargestHeightPrecommit